cafischer/cafischer.github.io/_posts/2018-01-06-Binary-Classification-of-Time-Series.md

 ```

 ## Classification
 We will do the classification with pyspark.
-For this reason we read the csv file with $SparkContext.textFile$ which returns a Resilient Distributed Dataset (Sparks abstraction of a dataset).
+For this reason we read the csv file with *SparkContext.textFile* which returns a Resilient Distributed Dataset (Sparks abstraction of a dataset).
-After we removed the header, each sample is transformed to a $LabeledPoint$, an object containing the class and feature vector.
+After we removed the header, each sample is transformed to a *LabeledPoint*, an object containing the class and feature vector.

 ```python